hpheidinger/Watcher-V1-1.4/README.md

 ```

 Then close the superuser console and start a new one.
-Watcher is then fully at your command.
+Watcher is then fully at your command with everything in the Watcher-Toolbox.

 ## Watcher efficiency